 In 1946, Branch Rickey (Harrison Ford), legendary manager of the Brooklyn Dodgers, defies major league baseball's notorious color barrier by...
 [More]

 Adjusted Score: 84580%

 Critics Consensus: No consensus yet.

 Capt.
 Clive Lloyd transforms his 1970s-era West Indies cricket team into champions who dominate the sport for many years afterward....
 [More]

-Critics Consensus: Decidedly slower and less limber than the Olympic runners at the center of its story, the film nevertheless manages to make effectively stirring use of its spiritual and patriotic themes.
+Critics Consensus: Decidedly slower and less limber than the Olympic runners at the center of its story, Chariots of Fire nevertheless makes effectively stirring use of its spiritual and patriotic themes.